THEjoezack/searchbetter.dev/src/pages/blog/why-use-an-elasticsearch-library-for-net.md

 ---
 ![Pedestrian risking their life by ignoring a guard rail](/img/aravind-kumar-732657-unsplash.jpg "This pic makes me nervous!")

+Most modern languages provide an easy way to interact with REST APIs,and Elasticsearch already offers a robust REST API that does everything.
+A third party like [NEST](https://github.com/elastic/elasticsearch-net) adds a layer of abstraction that brings bugs, misses features and are awkward to maintain.
+They also extend your security footprint, adding another vector for a vulnerability.

-Elasticsearch offers a comprehensive [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer) that gives you complete control over your documents and indices.
-Most (all?) modern languages provide an easy way to interact with REST API, so why bother taking on a 3rd party library like [NEST](https://github.com/elastic/elasticsearch-net)?
+Why would you bother taking on a third party library like this?
 I can think of two reasons, but first a little bit about NEST.

+## About NEST

 NEST is the official Elasticsearch library for .NET, published by Elastic Company and open-sourced under the [Apache 2 license](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)) (that's one of the "good" ones.)